Location: English Harbour, Antigua

 After lunch, some of us were off to start learning another new thing… Scuba Diving!!
-Although we had to start with watching a scuba instructional video it still felt unique as we weren’t sitting in your typical classroom but rather in the bottom of a boat!
+Although we had to start with watching a scuba instructional video, it still felt unique as we weren’t sitting in your typical classroom but rather at the bottom of a boat!
 Number one rule while scuba diving… Never hold your breath!
 I can’t wait for us to finish up the basics of scuba diving so we can hurry up and start practicing in the ocean.

-After staring, wishing and patiently waiting we finally got to swim in the beautiful blue water!
+After staring, wishing, and patiently waiting, we finally got to swim in the beautiful blue water!
 Over the edge of the boat, we climbed into the dingy and sped to the nearby beach right outside of the harbor.
-We got to relax a bit–playing frisbee, soccer, and swimming, but the main purpose we were there was to complete a swim and water treading test.
-This wasn’t too difficult though because of all the salt water keep us afloat!
+We got to relax a bit–playing frisbee, soccer, and swimming, but the main purpose we were there was to complete a swim and water-treading test.
+This wasn’t too difficult, though, because of all the saltwater keep us afloat!

-Since we are docked at a harbor we had the luxury of taking fresh water showers at a nearby laundromat.
-We strolled on back to the boat where dinner was nearly prepared and we joined together to eat our second dinner.
-Stephanie and Lucy both brought valentine candies for everyone which was really sweet (no pun intended).
+Since we are docked at a harbor, we had the luxury of taking freshwater showers at a nearby laundromat.
+We strolled on back to the boat where dinner was nearly prepared, and we joined together to eat our second dinner.
+Stephanie and Lucy both brought valentine candies for everyone, which was really sweet (no pun intended).

 As we cleaned up, we could hear a band playing in the nearby courtyard.
 Some of us followed up our first dive lesson with a second dive class this evening.

-Can’t believe day two is already coming to an end!!
+I can’t believe day two is already coming to an end!!
 So many more adventures await us!